Aeris111/CS_song/README.md

     All lyrics, along with the corresponding singers and lyricists, are collected from the same source.
 The format of the singers' names, including both the Chinese and English names, follows their respective origins and ensures consistency in our metadata file.

-## Significance
-### Cultural Preservation and Transmission

-Pop songs can serve as mediums that reflect culture and showcase certain mainstream values of the local community, and Cantopop songs are no exception.
-Moreover, the annotations marked in the data help in better understanding the characteristics of Cantopop songs.
-Therefore, we believe that our collection can contribute to the preservation of Hong Kong's culture to some extent.

-### Further utilizations:

-Reproduction/Recreation (manual, AI):

- Cantopop songs can be recreated by future generations as a nostalgic style, drawing inspiration from the data collected.
-Furthermore, the data can serve as a valuable resource for AI creation.
-The utilize of information in our collection, such as the percentage of English words used in Cantopop songs or the word classes of English words used in the lyrics, aid AI to recreate more realistic Cantopop songs.